Writing

 We aim to develop the children’s ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 Our approach to teaching writing covers the ‘transcription’ and ‘composition’ requirements of The National Curriculum.
 Evidence of writing opportunities and progress is evident in English books and other curriculum books.

-We recognise the important role that ICT has to play in our school in the development of English skills.
+We recognise the important role that technology has to play in our school in the development of English skills.
 There are also many opportunities for children to improve their writing inspired by drama techniques and film clips.
 Children's witing is sometimes inspired using visual literacy stimuli including the use of Literacy Shed materials.
 Interactive technology is used regularly to enhance the teaching of English.

 ![]() |